 10. You cannot do it alone

 Studies show that humans do a terrible job doing estimations.
-In Scrum there are no estimations based on time, but rather on level of effort called Points.
+In Scrum, there are no estimations based on time, but rather on the level of the effort called Points.

 If you’re starting a forum, you cannot do it alone, you need like-minded folks to walk with you on this journey, that is social capital.